martinsumner/kv_index_tictactree/README.md

 There are two main branches:

+[`develop-3.1 - default](https://github.com/martinsumner/kv_index_tictactree/tree/develop-3.1): Target for the Riak 3.1 release with support for OTP 22 and OTP 24;

 [`develop-3.0`](https://github.com/martinsumner/kv_index_tictactree/tree/develop-3.0): Used in the Riak 3.0 release with support for OTP 20 and OTP 22;

 [`develop-2.9`](https://github.com/martinsumner/kv_index_tictactree/tree/develop-2.9): Used in the Riak 2.9 release with support for OTP R16 through to OTP 20.